The-Swarm-Corporation/AgentOS/README.md

 ## Partners

+Thank you to our partners for supporting the development of the agentic operating system.
+Below are some of the partner projects that we use in AgentOS.

 | Partner Name              | Category     | RAG | LLM | Description                                      | Website                                 |
 |---------------------------|-------------|-----|-----|--------------------------------------------------|-----------------------------------------|
 | ChromaDB                  | Core Infra  | ✅  |     | Vector database for RAG and semantic search       | https://www.trychroma.com/              |